Disappearance and death of Marion Barter: Subsequent investigations

-In 2010, the lead detective looked into a 2002 Crime Stoppers tip in which a man claimed a missing woman named Barter had been murdered and buried in bushland near the University of New England in Armidale, New South Wales.
+In 2010, the lead detective looked into a 2002 Crime Stoppers tip in which a man claimed a missing woman named Barter had been murdered and buried in bushland near the University of New England in Armidale, NSW.
 The detective investigated the tip alone, bringing a cadaver dog to his aid, for two days.
 The search was unsuccessful.

 In 2011, the Byron Bay missing persons unit removed Barter from the NSW state missing persons register.
 In 2013, Leydon was contacted by a stranger named Clark Hunter via a private Facebook message that stated: "Natalia is alive but you (sic) never see her again.
 It was not her intention to disappear.
 She was forced."
-Leydon took a screenshot of the message, but the tip was never investigated by police.
+Leydon forwarded a screenshot of the message to the police, but the tip was never investigated by them.